About

 The essence of the Toyooka Theater Festival lies in its sense of exploration.

-One of the greatest attractions of the Toyooka Theater Festival is the abundance of performances, events, and cultural sites to explore and enjoy.
+One of the most compelling aspects of this festival is the abundance of performances, events, and cultural sites to explore and enjoy.

-This year’s Directors’ Program presents a selection of works that are more ambitious and avant-garde than ever before.
+This year’s Director’s Program presents a selection of works that are more ambitious and avant-garde than ever before.

 Hiroyuki Takamiya

-The Toyooka Theater Festival hopes to continue promoting new attractions as a place where the community and the arts come together.I am now looking forward to sharing a wonderful time with all of you.
+The Toyooka Theater Festival seeks to deepen its role as a space where art and the local community come together.
+We look forward to sharing this special time with you.

 The Toyooka Theater Festival started in 2020 as a performing-arts festival primarily focused on theater and dance.
 The festival serves as a platform for artists to create and showcase their work, while also providing opportunities for visitors and residents to engage with diverse cultures and values, aiming to become a space for international exchange.